ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Often, a combination of treatments is used to treat stomach cancer.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 It can be difficult to cure stomach cancer because it is often not found until it is at an advanced stage.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision-making.”
+These types of conversations are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision-making is particularly important for stomach cancer because there are different treatment options.
+Shared decision-making is important for stomach cancer because there are different treatment options.
 Learn more about making treatment decisions.

 The common types of treatments used for stomach cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.